 Now, fluff the two parts and place them on top of each other.
 Take another piece of string and wrap it around the middle, so both of the pieces are secured tightly together.
 Fluff them again, and now you are ready to add the plastic ornaments!

 Using your hot glue gun, attach plastic ornaments to the center of your mesh poinsettias.
 You can arrange these however you like, but I like to do one in the center and then 6 surrounding it.

 The flowers have held up so well on our covered porch.
-I used a simple tack to hang them up, and so far they have been totally weather proof!
+I used a simple tack to hang up my mesh poinsettia wreaths, and so far they have been totally weather-proof!
 They would also be great as a backdrop for a Christmas party.